ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 3.0.2 - November 25, 2015 =

+**Fixes**

+- Redirect on success not working.
+- Forms overview page redirected to main WP Admin page (edge case).
+- Safari was always showing the leave-page confirmation dialog.

+**Improvements**

+- Add form-specific classes to preview form element.
+This allows the [Styles Builder](https://mc4wp.com/features/) to work with the Form Preview.
+- Form events are now triggered _after_ the page has finished loading, so all scripts are loaded & ready to use.
+- Reset background-color in Form Themes stylesheets.

 = 3.0.0 & 3.0.1 - November 23, 2015 =